Nebulin

 Nebulin is an actin-binding protein which is localized to the thin filament of the sarcomeres in skeletal muscle.
 Nebulin in humans is coded for by the gene NEB.
 It is a very large protein (600–900 kDa) and binds as many as 200 actin monomers.
-Because its length is proportional to thin filament length, it is believed that nebulin acts as a thin filament "ruler" and regulates thin filament length during sarcomere assembly and acts as the coats the actin filament.
+Because its length is proportional to thin filament length, it is believed that nebulin acts as a thin filament "ruler" and regulates thin filament length during sarcomere assembly.
 Other functions of nebulin, such as a role in cell signaling, remain uncertain.

 Nebulin has also been shown to regulate actin-myosin interactions by inhibiting ATPase activity in a calcium-calmodulin sensitive manner.

 Mutations in nebulin cause some cases of the autosomal recessive disorder nemaline myopathy.

 A smaller member of the nebulin protein family, termed nebulette, is expressed in cardiac muscle.

 Structure

 The structure of the SH3 domain of nebulin was determined by protein nuclear magnetic resonance spectroscopy.
 The SH3 domain from nebulin is composed of 60 amino acid residues, of which 30 percent is in the beta sheet secondary structure (7 strands; 18 residues).